-For Halloween I’ve jotted down a few notes for those of you that are interested in “ghost hunting”.
-Have fun and be safe.
+For Halloween I’ve jotted down a few notes for those of you that are interested in “ghost hunting” and perhaps have never had the opportunity.
+First and most importantly, have fun and be safe.

 Always wear the appropriate clothing for whatever weather circumstances you may encounter.
 Be sure that jewelry is not loose and is not apt to jingle or rattle.
 If possible try and have two watches available one winding and one digital.